 October 22, 1970 -- In the first meeting, the Flyers scored three times in the third period en route to a 4-2 win in Philadelphia.
 Bobby Clarke and Jean-Guy Gendron, selected as the game's top two stars, netted important goals to give Philly a 3-2 lead.
 The Sabres led 2-0 in the opening period on goals 24 seconds apart by Cliff Schmautz, who would be claimed on waivers by the Flyers later in the calendar year, and Gilbert Perreault.
 Goalies: Dave Dryden (34 saves) vs. Bernie Parent (18 saves, one assist).

-November 8, 1970 -- Philly won 3-1 in the team's first trip to the Aud.
-The Flyers didn't score until 1:31 remained in the middle period.
+November 8, 1970 -- Philly won 3-1 in front of 7,849 in the Flyers' first visit to the Aud.
+The Flyers were held scoreless until 1:31 remained in the second period.
 Wayne Hillman's (1-1-2) 20-foot screen shot was the decisive goal, 28 seconds into the third period.
 Bobby Clarke assisted on both third period goals.
 Roger Crozier made 33 saves in defeat.
-Attendance: 7,849.

 January 24, 1971 -- Don Marshall (2-1-3), Doug Barrie (0-3-3) and Joe Daley (24 saves) led Buffalo to a 6-4 home win.